seamless-cicd/seamless-infrastructure/README.md

 - `cdk deploy` deploy this stack to your default AWS account/region
 - `cdk diff` compare deployed stack with current state
 - `cdk synth` emits the synthesized CloudFormation template
-- `seamless deploy` will init `.env` file and deploy with aws cdk (npm package needs to be installed globally)

-### Testing commands

-- `node CLI/cli.js deploy`
-  - This will be `seamless deploy` in production when infrastructure npm package is installed globally
-  - Run from project root
-  - This will create a `.env` file - will overwrite existing `.env` so enter variables as needed (it asks for the variables in `.env.example`)
-  - Will automatically run aws `cdk deploy`

 ## The Team
 **<a href="https://github.com/jasonherngwang" target="_blank">Jason Wang</a>** _Software Engineer_ • Los Angeles, CA